 The MIT Beaver Works Summer Institute is a rigorous, world-class STEM program for talented rising high school seniors.
-The 2020 program featured seven project-based, workshop-style courses: Autonomous RACECAR Grand Prix, Autonomous Cognitive Assistant, Data Science for Health and Medicine (Medlytics), Build a CubeSat, Embedded Security and Hardware Hacking, Serious Games, and Remote Sensing for Disaster Response.
+BWSI started in 2016 with a single class and has grown exponentially since.
+The 2019 program featured ten project-based, workshop-style courses: Autonomous RACECAR Grand Prix, Autonomous Air Vehicle Racing, Autonomous Cognitive Assistant, Data Science for Health and Medicine, Build a CubeSat, UAS-Synthetic Aperture Radar (UAS-SAR), Embedded Security and Hardware Hacking, Designing for Assistive Technology, Remote Sensing for Disaster Response, and Hack a 3D Printer.

 The 2020 MIT Beaver Works Summer Institute was a complete success thanks to the enthusiasm of our students, the dedication of our instructors, and the hard work of our team members.
-We initially planned to offer a dozen high school courses and multiple middle school classes onsite at MIT, but when COVID-19 prevented in person operation many of our instructors were able to quickly revamp their course content for remote instruction.
-We partnered with 102 high schools to recruit the future engineers who participated in our program, and had the pleasure of working with 179 students across 7 courses.
-We also offered an independent project, piPACT, focused on technology for automated contact tracing of COVID-19 transmission which ran concurrently with the BWSI courses and included 175 students.
+We initially planned to offer a dozen high school courses and three middle school classes onsite at MIT campus, but when COVID-19 prevented in person participation many of our instructors were able to quickly revamp their course content for remote instruction.
+We partnered with many high schools to recruit future engineers to participate in our program, and had the pleasure of working with 178 students from 101 high schools across the country for the seven courses offered this year.
+We also offered an independent project, piPACT, focused on technology for automated contact tracing of COVID-19 transmission which ran concurrently with the BWSI courses and 175 students from 128 high schools participated.

-In the coming years, we will integrate new programs into this initiative, increasing participation substantially.
-We will support high school STEM teachers who use our teaching materials to help better prepare their students for college and beyond.
+In the coming years, we will integrate new programs into this initiative, and make the summer program content available broadly.
+We are supporting middle and high school STEM teachers who use our teaching materials to help better prepare their students for college and beyond.
 We will also help other universities and high schools create similar programs, working to build a network of institutes to collectively improve engineering education worldwide.
+While the movement to an online only BWSI this summer was a difficult decision, it will accelerate the development of a more modular and portable course content that can be shared widely and have a greater impact on our leaders of tomorrow.

 Thank you for the continued support of our program.
-Please enjoy the challenge day!